akto-api-security/tests-library/remediation/BYPASS_AGE_RESTRICTION.md

 This strategy isn't foolproof, as users can still provide faulty information, but doing so will typically constitute as a legal issue for them.

 More sophisticated methods can be implemented accordingly to business needs, like integrating third-party ID verification services.

-### Step 4: Regular Audit and Update
-The system should be regularly audited to find potential loopholes and it should be updated to ensure the latest security patches are integrated.

-In conclusion, these remediation steps provide a simple and quick solution to tackle the problem but in a more secure and critical environment, the application's access should be guarded with much advanced and sophisticated techniques.